Classification: Hedgehog Pathway Inhibitor

 Exposure of an unborn child to this medication could cause severe birth defects.

 - Women should have a negative pregnancy test obtained before starting the medication.
 Women should not become pregnant while on therapy and for at least 20 months after the last dose.
 Effective birth control is necessary during treatment, even if your menstrual cycle stops.

 - Women should not breastfeed while on treatment or for 20 months after the last dose of this medication.

 - This medication can cause a woman’s menstrual cycle to become irregular or stop permanently.
 As a result, women may experience menopausal effects including hot flashes and vaginal dryness.

 - Men should not father a child while on this medication and for at least 8 months after the last dose.
-Men should always use a condom (even if you have had a vasectomy) to protect your partner from exposure to the medication- or yourself if your partner is taking the medication.
+Men should always use a condom (even if they have had a vasectomy) to protect their partner from exposure to the medication- or yourself if your partner is taking the medication.
 Effective birth control is necessary during treatment, even if you believe you are not producing sperm (sterile).